sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I don't want people to sit there and objectively watch the film.</h3 quote>
+<h3 quote align='center'>It has never been my object to record my dreams, just the determination to realize them.</h3 quote>

 ---